jkeener/personal-goals/README.md

 - [x] Read a book.
 - [x] Go to the at least gym once a week.
 5/5
-- [ ] Take a walk with Alaina at least once a week.
-4/5
+- [x] Take a walk with Alaina at least once a week.
+5/5
 - [ ] Do at least one DuoLingo lesson a day.
 - [ ] Launch the photo site.
 - [ ] Go birding once a week.
 4/5